danigb/music.key/README.md

 A key in `music.key` is a string with a tonic and (optionally) a mode: `'C'`, `'C major'`,`'C minor'`,`'Ab dorian'` are valid keys.
 The recognized modes are: major, minor, dorian, phrygian, lydian, mixolydian, aeolian and locrian.

-The key function parses the key and returns an array with the tonic and mode:
+#### Create keys

+The key function returns a key from a name or from a signature:

 ```js
 key('C major') // => ['C', 'major']